Crunchygrunt/Crunchygrunt/README.md

 CSE Undergrad
 -------------

-👀 I’m interested in Cybersecurity, software engineering and ☁️Cloud technologies. 🌱 I’m currently learning React in Web Dev and also dabbling in Open Source. ⌛My favourite passtime activities are fiddling with kali Linux Tools and following 🚀SpaceX Updates.
+👀 I’m interested in Cybersecurity, 💻software engineering and ☁️Cloud technologies. 🌱 I’m currently learning React in Web Dev and also dabbling in Open Source. ⌛My favourite passtime activities are fiddling with kali Linux Tools and following 🚀SpaceX Updates.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [yuvrajsigh1402@gmail.com](mailto:yuvrajsigh1402@gmail.com)